ryan-n-gay/ICND-2-Study-Guide/Cisco ICND2 200-105 Notes.md

            * Root - Port which the device uses to send traffic to the root bridge, not necessary connected to the root bridge
         3. Root Bridge
            * SW5 is the root bridge
-    3. Cause a Root Port outage; determin how long it takes to converge
+    3. Cause a Root Port outage; determine how long it takes to converge
         1. 30 Seconds
             1. STP - Listen (15 Seconds)
                * listening for BPDU
             2. STP - Learn (15 Seconds)
-               * learning mac addresses so it could learn what the nework looked like
+               * learning mac addresses so it could learn what the network looked like
     4. Change all switches to use RSTP test the outage again
         1. 2 Seconds
-            * Unlike Spanning tree which is passive, Rapid Spanning-tree is active, so it doesn't wait for the Listening and Learning Timers to exprie.
+            * Unlike Spanning tree which is passive, Rapid Spanning-tree is active, so it doesn't wait for the Listening and Learning Timers to expire
     5. Modify the bridge priority to elect SW1 as the Root Bridge, SW2 as the Backup Root: diagram port results and verify your assumptions are correct on the switch
         1. ![Updated Network Topology](images/STP_Elected_top.png)
 * Intentionally selecting the root bridge